Fish Oil and OCD – Is Omega 3 Fish Oil Good for Depression?

 - The activity of key enzymes that break down neurotransmitters like serotonin, epinephrine, dopamine, and norepinephrine

-Clinical studies in patients with a variety of psychological conditions indicate that fish oils produce a mild antianxiety effect.
-This effect may be due to dampening the sympathetic nervous system’s response to stress.
+Clinical studies in patients with a variety of psychological conditions show fish oils produce a mild antianxiety effect.
+This effect may be because of dampening the sympathetic nervous system’s response to stress.

 How Does Fish Oil Affect the Brain?

-Results showed that fish oil reduced the increase in heart rate produced by mental stress.
+Results showed fish oil reduced the increase in heart rate produced by mental stress.
 However, it did not alter blood pressure reactivity to mental stress.
-Moreover, fish oil did blunt muscle sympathetic nerve activity to mental stress.
+Fish oil did blunt muscle sympathetic nerve activity to mental stress.

-These results indicate that fish oils reduced the effects of the sympathetic nervous system on the cardiovascular system.
-This further indicates beneficial effects in both psychological and cardiovascular disorders are due to this central effect.
+These results show fish oils reduced the effects of the sympathetic nervous system on the cardiovascular system.
+This further shows beneficial effects in both psychological and cardiovascular disorders are because of this central effect.

 The take away message is that it is important to take roughly 3,000 mg EPA+DHA if a person has significant daily mental stress.
 It is good for both your brain and your heart.